Last updated: Jan, 2021

 On the flip side...
 Imagine what would happen if we took velocity's linear ruler and bent it around so that zero and the speed of light were one and the same place... like an acceleration clock?
 That is what Chapter 6.
 Travel is all about.

 While it is perfectly understandable that mathematicians need points to establish fact and express our understanding of spatial awareness in any reasonable fashion, such reference should only extend so far.
 Points have no width, no substance, they are for all intents and purposes, invented non-entities.
-(See the author's supplementary article Prime Numbers Busted for more math conundrums).
-Mathematicians realised early on that points on a linear scale of velocity would render their models useless, so they invented calculus – avoiding another pothole rather than filling it in.
+(See the author's supplementary article Prime Numbers Busted for more infinite conundrums).
+Mathematicians realised early on that points on a linear scale of velocity would render their models useless, so they invented calculus -– avoiding another pothole rather than filling it in.

 The assumption we have that acceleration is a linear progression is analogous with our ancient belief that the World was flat.
 It is clearly not.
 It curves around on its self as does time and, also, space.
 A linear model with invariant ends is merely a pseudo-cyclical phenomenon that works well up until the moment when somebody calls its bluff.